Skip to main content

 Find out where DC has been in the news this month and what's new with the marketing team.

-Destination DC's (DDC) marketing and communications strategy supports the District’s economic recovery by reaching potential visitors and inspiring them to travel to the nation’s capital.
+Destination DC's (DDC) marketing and communications strategy supports economic development through tourism by reaching potential visitors and inspiring them to travel to the nation’s capital.
 The current cross-channel promotional efforts are focused on fall travel across editorial and content development.

 Media Coverage